-Our executive officers are eligible to receive the same health and welfare benefits that are available to other employees and a contribution to their benefit premium that is the same as provided to other employees.
+Our executive officers are eligible to receive the same health and welfare benefits that are available to other employees and a contribution to their benefit premium that is the same percentage as provided to other employees.
 These benefit programs include health and dental insurance, life insurance, supplemental life insurance, and long-term disability insurance, and certain other benefits.
 In general, our employees pay approximately 30% of the health insurance premium due.

-The Company maintains an Employee Stock Purchase Plan and a tax-qualified 401(k) plan, which provides for broad-based employee participation.
+We maintain an Employee Stock Purchase Plan and a tax-qualified 401(k) plan, which provides for broad-based employee participation.
 Under the 401(k) plan, all Company employees, including executive officers, are eligible to receive matching contributions from the Company.
-The Company presently matches 50% of all employee 401(k) plan contributions up to 4% of salary, with a maximum annual corporate match per employee of \$3,000.
-The Company does not provide defined benefit pension plans or defined contribution retirement plans to its executives or other employees other than the 401(k) plan.
+We presently match 50% of all employee 401(k)

+plan contributions up to 4% of salary, with a maximum annual corporate match per employee of \$3,000.
+We do not provide defined benefit pension plans or defined contribution retirement plans to its executives or other employees other than the 401(k) plan.

-The Company provided automobile allowances to four executives in 2007.
-Martin Kits van Heyningen's auto allowance was \$19,130, Arent Kits van Heyningen's was \$9,025, Robert Kits van Heyningen's was \$7,973, and Robert Balog's was \$6,000.
-These amounts constitute perquisites in that automobiles are also utilized for personal use.
+We provided automobile allowances to four executives in 2009.
+Martin Kits van Heyningen's auto allowance was \$10,220, Robert Balog's was \$6,000 and Robert Kits van Heyningen's was \$987.
+Brent Bruun received \$15,000 in 2009 for automobile and housing allowances.
 Executive officers did not receive any other perquisites or other personal benefits or property from the Company.